jambonz/jambonz-docs/docs/jambonz.md

 The listen verb can also be nested in a [dial](#dial) verb, which allows the audio for a call between two parties to be sent to a remote websocket server.

 To utilize the listen verb, the customer must implement a websocket server to receive and process the audio.
-The endpoint should be prepared to accept websocket connections with a subprotocol name of audio.drachtio.org.
+The endpoint should be prepared to accept websocket connections with a subprotocol name of 'audio.jambonz.org'.

 The listen verb includes a `url` property which is the url of the remote websocket server to send the audio to.
 The url may be an absolute or relative URL.
-HTTP Basic Authentication can optionally be used to protect the websocket endpoint by using the 'wsAuth' propert.
+HTTP Basic Authentication can optionally be used to protect the websocket endpoint by using the 'wsAuth' property.

 The format of the audio data sent over the websocket is 16-bit PCM encoding, with a user-specified sample rate.
 The audio is sent in binary frames over the websocket connection.